Chad Barrett (cricketer)

-Chad Anthony Barrett (born 22 May 1989 at Johannesburg) is a South African cricketer active since 2014 who has played for Northamptonshire.
+Chad Anthony Barrett (born 22 May 1989 in Johannesburg) is a South African cricketer active since 2014 who has played for Northamptonshire.
 He is a righthanded batsman who bowls right arm fast medium pace.

 He made his first-class debut for Northamptonshire against Sri Lanka in June 2014, but did not play another first-class game for two years.
 In the meantime he played second team cricket for six different counties, before he was selected to play for Northants against Worcestershire.
-In this match he batted at number ten, and scored 114*, breaking the record score for a Northants number ten.He recently completed the ECB Level 4 Coaching Program, becoming the youngest person to complete the course.
+In this match he batted at number ten, and scored 114*, breaking the record score for a Northants number ten.

+He is the director of cricket at Ealing Cricket Club.
+In 2022, he received the Outstanding Contribution to Coaching Development, an ECB Award.
+He recently completed the ECB Level 4 Coaching Program, becoming the youngest person to complete the course.